Skip to main content

 • SMO 6: Investigation and Discipline

 Section 39 of the Accountants Act 2013 outlines that the ICPAU is responsible for the investigation and discipline (I&D) of professional accountants for any professional misconduct and non-compliance with professional standards.
-The Institute has established a Disciplinary Committee to handle and deliver judgment on cases of professional misconduct and a Disciplinary Appeals Committee to hear and determine appeals from the decisions of the Disciplinary Committee.
-In 2018, the ICPAU handled 22 complaints, and in 2019, 39.
+The institute has established a Disciplinary Committee to handle and deliver judgment on cases of professional misconduct and a Disciplinary Appeals Committee to hear and determine appeals from the decisions of the Disciplinary Committee.
+In 2023, the ICPAU handled 67 complaints.

 Current Status: Sustain